How to draw hands

 How to draw a hand

-01. Look at the inside
+01. Look inside the hand

 The human hand comprises bone, tendon, lots of connective tissue plus muscle and fat.
 It’s a strong and flexible appendage.
 Getting to know how it's formed and how it works can really help you learn how to draw hands.
 It can be helpful to sketch out skeletal studies of human anatomy in general but, when learning how to draw hands, a lot of the form we know is lost at the skeletal level.